pantheon-systems/documentation/source/_docs/load-and-performance-testing.md

 * Run any scripts that could be triggered while users are on the site.

 ##Assess Results
 Now that the test is complete, examine data collected in New Relic.
-The overview will give you an average response time for the duration of the test.
+The **Overview** tab will give you an average response time for the duration of the test.
 A good response time would be 750ms or less.

-Next, review the transactions tab in New Relic and sort by slowest average response time.
+Next, review the **Transactions** tab in New Relic and sort by **Slowest average response time**.
 Click on the slowest transaction to pull up the transaction trace.
 Review the transaction trace to determine where the performance bottleneck is occurring.

-Finally, review the logs and the errors tab in New Relic.
+Finally, review the **Error analytics** tab in New Relic.
 PHP errors are a huge performance bottleneck.
 If you have errors fix them first, then move on to optimizing any other slow transactions.

+### Calculating Load Capacity After Launch
+After launch, you can establish a baseline that `X` response time will let you handle `Y` traffic.
+If `X` degrades in Dev/Test, that will impact how much traffic Live can handle.

 ## See Also